szhabolcs/express-ejs-starter/README.md

         import express from "express";
         const router = express.Router();

+        // Set a path 👇
         router.get('/', TestController.testPage);

         export default router;
         ```
+6. Now we can navigate to `localhost:3000/test` to see the `test.ejs` page we made at step 1

-## Example: creating a new path inside a router
+### Creating a new path inside a router

-1. Create a `foo.ejs` file inside the `views` folder, with the following boilerplate:
+1. Create a `foo.ejs` file inside the `views` folder, with the following code:

     ```html
     <!-- ./views/foo.ejs -->